Matamata-Animator/Matamata/readme.md

 }
 ```

-`poses` cantains the images that the chracter can do
+`poses` contains the images that the character can do

 `poses.default_mouth_scale` says how much the mouth should be scaled up or down. `poses.POSE.mouth_scale` is the same thing for a specific pose.
 These values are multiplied